-Become an expert in computational methods for analyzing biological data with the Bioinformatics PhD in Temple’s College of Science and Technology.
+Become an expert in the computational analysis of biological data with the Bioinformatics PhD in Temple’s College of Science and Technology.
 This full-time, 36-credit-hour doctoral program integrates biology, chemistry, computer science, mathematics and statistics in a research-focused curriculum.
 You will develop, implement and manage tools for researching complex data.
-One of only a few bioinformatics doctoral programs in the Greater Philadelphia region, this program prepares you for advanced careers in both industry and postdoctoral academic research.
+One of only a few bioinformatics doctoral programs in the Greater Philadelphia biotechnology hub, this program prepares you for advanced careers in both industry and postdoctoral academic research.

-You’ll have opportunities to collaborate with College of Science and Technology faculty and partners from Temple University Hospital and Fox Chase Cancer Center on cutting-edge computational methods.
-Current bioinformatics research is performed in many of Temple’s state-of-the-art labs and research centers, including the Center for Biophysics and Computational Biology, the Center for Computational Genetics and Genomics, and the Center for Genomics and Evolutionary Medicine.
+You will have opportunities to collaborate with College of Science and Technology faculty and partners from Temple University Hospital and Temple's Fox Chase Cancer Center on cutting-edge computational methods.
+Current bioinformatics research is performed in many of Temple’s state-of-the-art labs and research centers, including the Center for Biophysics and Computational Biology, the Center for Data Analytics and Biomedical Informatics, the Center for Computational Genetics and Genomics, and the Center for Genomics and Evolutionary Medicine.
 Core faculty members study advances in areas such as

-- the evolution of species, which explores computer software to investigate the divergence of closely related species over time;
+- biodiversity and the divergence of species over time;

-- computational methods used to study the dynamics, folding, function and structure of proteins; and
+- the dynamics, folding, function and structure in proteins;

 - Biological Data Analysis, which explores information analysis, management and retrieval, analysis and various applied disciplines;

-- Evolutionary Genomics, which employs computational methods to investigate changes in genome structure;
+- Evolutionary Genomics, which employs computational methods to investigate changes in genome structure across time;

 - Evolutionary Medicine, an interdisciplinary field that studies the impact of natural environments on the biology of living organisms; and